pioneer0317/DH110-HANALIM/Assignments/Assignment 04/README.md

+# Assignment 04: Persona + Scenario
+## DH 110 Hana Yerin Lim

+## Purpose of UX storytelling
+The purpose of UX storytelling is to get the opportunity to understand the user's emotion, behavior, thought process, and actions.
+This practice allows the developers to proceed with their designing process without the bias.
+When creating different personas, the designers can figure out the gain and the pain points, and find a way to make a product that is tailored to user's need.
+It is a great way to observe the situations and scenarios from their perspective, and get a better sense of how users act in certain types of conflicts and what they feel when they use the product.

-## Design Features (draft)
+## Design Features
-1. The list of track records of the companies
-2. Follow-up Notification if the company hasn't responded after a month so that the user can choose different possible selection (cold email/discard (cross out from the list))
-3. Advanced filters - platform that unites all the job board websites' job postings into this app/website so the user can get the latest and earliest possible updates + student filter
+1. Advanced filters - More specified filters that includes more options for location (ex: west, south-west, east, etc), students (position for student/non-student), title and description (flexible and more advanced ways of including certain words).
+Platform that unites all the job board websites' job postings into this app/website so the user can get the latest and earliest possible updates

-# 1.
+2. Personalized record - The automated list of the companies users applied organized and managed from the system; users can always come back to this list and refresh their memories on job descriptions or the date they applied
+3. Follow-up Notification on application: if the company hasn't responded after a month, users receive a notification and can choose different possible options: either cold email the companies or discard that job application (cross out from the list).

 ## Persona 1 - Marcus Dalton
 ![Marcus Profile](Marcus%20Profile.png)